Brad A. Denton

 • Working in orphanages in Mozambique.

 Brad is active in his local community as well.
 He and his wife have served as foster parents for more than 20 disadvantaged children in Maricopa County.
 He has also served as a “CASA,” an unpaid court-appointed special advocate for foster children in the Phoenix area.
-He has also served in various leadership and other positions in his church.
+He has also served in various leadership, teaching, and other positions in his church.

 Brad Denton Martindale-Hubbell Peer Review Rated Arizona